This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Sustainable Bike Helmet

-✅ Vegan leather carrying loop that can be used to attach lights
+Vegan leather carrying loop – use it to attach lights to your helmet

 Dashel make a range of recyclable helmets that are manufactured sustainably, and when it’s time to renew your helmet, they’ll recycle it for you.
 With a slim, flattering design, they’re available in a range of colours.
 There’s also an upcycled Ocean Edition, with 10% of every purchase donated to marine conservation.